ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ## Differences in legacy and LogDNA Activity Tracker events
 {: #legacy_vs_new_at}

-The legacy Activity Tracker service was ended in October 2019.
+The legacy Activity Tracker service was deprecated in October 2019.
 It is replaced by Activity Tracker with LogDNA, which supports a number of improvements in the format of the events.

 The events that worked on legacy Activity will continue to work on the new Activity Tracker with LogDNA.